-6. Organising and Executing

-6.1 Planning and Organising

-- Takes a strategic perspective when planning. - Pays some attention to detail when planning. - Recognises the need to complete plans to deadline. - Has an extreme dislike of managing others.

-6.2 Delivering Results and Meeting Customer Expectations

-- Is extremely likely to adhere to rules, regulations and set procedures. - Quite likely to adopt a methodical and organised approach. - Recognises the need to complete tasks in line with expectations. - Is as likely as most to set stretching goals for himself and others.

-6.3 Following Instructions and Procedures DNV

-- Is extremely likely to follow rules and procedures. - Tends to recognise the need to keep to agreed schedules. - May hold strong views and challenge instructions from others.
+6. Or 6.
+Organizing and Executing 1 2 3 6.1 Pla 6.1 Planning and Organizing ✓ Takes a strategic perspective when planning. ✓ Pays some attention to detail when planning. • Recognizes the need to complete plans to deadline. ×× Has an extreme dislike of managing others.
+6.2 De elivering Results and Meeting Customer Expectations ~~ Is extremely likely to adhere to rules, regulations and set procedures. ✓ Quite likely to adopt a methodical and organized approach. • Recognizes the need to complete tasks in line with expectations. • Is as likely as most to set ambitious goals for themself and others.
+6.3 Fo 6.3 Following Instructions and Procedures DNV √√ Is extremely likely to follow rules and procedures. • • Tends to recognize the need to keep to agreed schedules. × May hold strong views and challenge instructions from others.

-7. Adapting and Coping

-7.1 Adapting and Responding to Change

-- ✓✓ Tends to very much enjoy new experiences. - Is unlikely to adapt an interpersonal style across situations. - Is very likely to prefer well-established work methods. - Very rarely seeks to understand differences in motives and behaviours of others.

-7.2 Coping with Pressures and Setbacks

-- Maintains an outlook that balances positives and negatives. - May experience a little difficulty in switching off from work pressures. - Tends to be fairly open in expressing emotions. - May be sensitive to criticism or negative feedback.
+7. Ac 7.
+Adapting and Coping 5 7.1 Ac lapting and Responding to Change $\checkmark\checkmark$ Tends to very much enjoy new experiences. ×× Is unlikely to adapt an interpersonal style across situations. ×× Is very likely to prefer well-established work methods. ×× Very rarely seeks to understand differences in motives and behaviors of others.
+7.2 Co pping with Pressures and Setbacks • Maintains an outlook that balances positives and negatives. × May experience a little difficulty in switching off from work pressures. × Tends to be fairly open in expressing emotions. × May be sensitive to criticism or negative feedback.

-8. Enterprising and Performing

-8.1 Achieving Personal Work Goals and Objectives

-- Likely to take a strategic approach to his own development. - Is likely to be comfortable with a very demanding schedule. - ✓ Is likely to be comfortable in competitive situations. - Is as motivated as most others to progress his career.

-8.2 Entrepreneurial and Commercial Thinking N

-- Is guite likely to excel in the competitive environment of commercial situations. - May be motivated to some extent by stretching financial targets. - Is as comfortable as most working with financial information.
+8. En 8.
+Enterprising and Performing 5 8.1 Ac hieving Personal Work Goals and Objectives ~ Likely to take a strategic approach to their own development. ✓ Is likely to be comfortable with a very demanding schedule. ✓ Is likely to be comfortable in competitive situations. • Is as motivated as most others to progress their career.
+8.2 En trepreneurial and Commercial Thinking N ~ Is quite likely to excel in the competitive environment of commercial situations. • May be motivated to some extent by ambitious financial targets. • Is as comfortable as most working with financial information.